Lafayette Commercial Construction Services

 Steel Erection and Commercial Roofing

 Steel erection is a vital service in the construction industry that involves the installation of steel components to create the structural frame of buildings and other structures.
+We have the equipment and crews that specialize in steel erection with all components such as canopies, mezzanine decks, pavilions, and custom enclosures for security.
 This process requires skilled professionals who are trained in the safe handling and assembly of steel components, which can range from simple beams and columns to complex trusses and arches.
 The process typically begins with the delivery of the steel components to the construction site, where they are lifted into place using cranes and other heavy equipment.
 Once in position, the components are secured to each other and to the foundation of the building using a variety of fasteners and welding techniques.
 Steel erection is an essential service that plays a critical role in the successful completion of many construction projects, including commercial buildings, bridges, and other large structures.